laert-ll/MolSim/README.md

 ## Installation Instructions

-This is the program frame for the Molecular Dynamics teaching code from Group C.

 ### Prerequisites

 In order to build and run this code, you need the following tools installed on your PC: